mirakklys/python_for_AMC/README.md

 ---Barbi
 ---Masha and the Bear
 </pre>
-The processed file will be in the same folder, called prcssdQs.txt
+The processed file will be in the same folder, called <b>prcssdQs.txt</b>